CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: CXL-DMSim Design and Implementation

-The memory controller in the device model has two main functions.
+The CXL controller in the device model incorporates Req FIFO and Rsp FIFO buffers to manage incoming request packets from the port and response packets from the backend memory medium, respectively (note that the definitions of M2SReq, M2RRwD, S2MDRS, and S2MNDR packets shown in Fig.~\ref{fig:device_model} will be explained in Sec.~\ref{Subsec:CXL_protocol_support}).
+The CXL controller performs two critical operations on buffered packets.
 First, it parses CXL transaction packets, which include read and write configuration packets for CXL.io and memory transaction packets for CXL.mem.
-Second, it translates the address in the incoming packets to the actual address for accessing the backend memory medium.
-For the CXL.io sub-protocol, we have implemented the PCI configuration space of the expander following the PCI device programming specifications in gem5.
-This includes basic device information and Base Address Register (BAR) space sizes, thereby enabling the device to respond to read and write transactions from the host to the configuration space.
-For the CXL.mem sub-protocol, the memory controller first identifies the command fields in the packets according to the protocol specifications.
-Then, it calculates the actual address based on the destination address of packet and the base address stored in the BARs.
-The derived read/write command and its associated address are subsequently encapsulated in a new request to the memory medium for programming and retrieving data.
+Second, it translates the address in the incoming packets to the actual address for accessing the backend memory controller.
+For the CXL.io sub-protocol, we have implemented the PCI configuration space of the expander.
+This includes basic device information and \textit{base address registers} (BARs), thereby enabling the device to respond to read and write transactions from the host to the configuration space.
+For the CXL.mem sub-protocol, the CXL controller first identifies the command fields in the packets according to the protocol specifications.
+Then, it calculates the actual address based on the destination address of the packet and the base address stored in the BARs.
+The derived read/write commands and their associated addresses are encapsulated into new requests, which are forwarded to the memory controller through the interface layer to execute load/store operations.
+This flexible interface layer decouples the frontend CXL controller from the backend memory module, enabling convenient customization of CXL memory characteristics such as latency, bandwidth, and volatility through memory medium replacement and adjustment of memory channel count.